The best things to buy at Memorial Day sales

 Salesman Tony Green is getting ready for a big week of holiday sales at his hardware store, Woods Hardware.

-His store has grills and outdoor gear for as much as 50% off.
+His store has grills and outdoor gear as much as 50 percent off.

-Julie Ramhold, a consumer analyst for DealNews, walked us through other discounts she expects to see this Memorial Day, including major appliances for up to 40% off.
+Julie Ramhold, a consumer analyst for DealNews, walked us through other discounts she expects to see this Memorial Day, including major appliances for up to 40 percent off.

 With stores more fully stocked than they have been since 2019, she expects to see some of the biggest markdowns in years.